melezhik/swat/README.md

     swat URL project_dir

-- URL - is base url for web application you run tests against, you need defined routes whcih will be requested against URL, see DSL section.
+- URL - is base url for web application you run tests against, you need defined routes which will be requested against URL, see DSL section.
 - project_dir - is a project root directory

 # Swat Dependencies